Skip to content

 clip0010

-When you click on the folder for the latest version you will see the various files that can be downloaded:
+Clicking the folder for the latest version displays the various files available for download:

 clip0011

-Run this Java application by double clicking the downloaded .JAR file in Finder.
-This will startup the Selenium server.
+Run this Java application by double-clicking the downloaded .JAR file in Finder.
+This will start the Selenium server.

-Note: You will need to have the Java (ideally the latest version) installed on the Mac first.
+Note: You must have Java (ideally the latest version) installed on the Mac first.

-You are now ready to test web applications running on Safari.
-The final step is to tell Rapise where it can find that instance of Selenium.
-To do that, open up Rapise (on your PC) and click on Settings > Selenium and then choose Safari profile:
+You are now ready to test web applications in Safari.
+The final step is to tell Rapise where to find that Selenium instance.
+To do this, open Rapise (on your PC), click Settings > Selenium, and then select the Safari profile:

 clip0014

-Now you need to change the Uri field to point to your Mac.
-The format of the URI will be:
+Now, change the Uri field to point to your Mac.
+The URI format is:

 • http://<IP or DNS name of MAC computer>:4444/wd/hub